 It is organized by the research group: Policing in a digitized society.

 In the spirit of the research group the conference is multidisciplinary.
 The aim is to address topics and produce knowledge relevant to several academic fields.
 In the present context « cybercrime» has a broad meaning, encompassing topics relating to crime, crime prevention and criminal investigation involving the cyber domain.

 An important goal is to create a more robust Nordic academic cybercrime network, and involvement by phd-students is indispensable in this respect.

 We encourage Phd-students to join the conference and present their projects.
 As per July six phd-projects are on the program, and we would like to have more.
-Please submit project title and abstract as soon as you are ready for it.
+Please submit project title and abstract not later than 15th september, to

 The conference language is English and the Scandinavian languages.

 Thursday 24th October

 Prof. Inger Marie Sunde & Pol.Sup.int.
 Nina Sunde / Politihøgskolen.

 Prof. dr. Wouter Ph.
 Stol, Chair Holder in Cybersafety, NHL University of Applied Sciences, Police Academy of The Netherlands.
 Professor in Police Studies, Open University of the Netherlands.

 - Forsøgs- og medvirkensansvaret i et offerperspektiv med særlig fokus på grooming